 You probably know Old Major, but you might not know it’s best used for weekday lunches (from 11am-3pm), when the patio and bar areas transform into Royal Rooster.
-The semi-hidden Lower Highlands spot is still fairly under the radar, and the burger is our favorite in the city.
-The menu is pretty small, and the other six options are all chicken sandwiches (also great), so come here if you have a long-ish break and don’t mind being in a slight food coma the rest of the day.
+The semi-hidden Lower Highlands spot is still fairly under the radar, and the burger is one of the best in the city.
+The menu is pretty small, and the other options are mostly chicken sandwiches (also great), so come here if you have a long-ish break and don’t mind being in a slight daze the rest of the day.

 This out-of-the-way coffee and sandwich cafe in Northwest is the perfect place for escaping your co-workers and spending some quality time with a hot cuban sandwich.
 Pair it with the cortadito, get some sun on the patio out front, and pretend you don’t have to go back to your cubicle.

 This is a great sandwich shop to hit when you want something really filling - and you also don’t want to bring it back to the office.
 The menu has some soups and salads, but you want to focus on the giant Italian sandwiches.
 Grab a seat on the patio with The Frankie and settle in.
 You’re going to want to be with your sandwich alone.

 The Masterpiece LoHi is our favorite grab-and-go sandwich stop in the city.
 The location can’t be beat, and we love every sandwich on the menu.
 They do a good job of making the classics a little more interesting - like the ham and cheese that comes on a thyme baguette with some crunch to it.
 The veggie is also the best in town.
 You could eat there, but we like walking over to Confluence Park for some outdoor time.